How We Talk About Reality

 B: It’s hard to get sand out of hair.

 C: That’s not safe.

-Education always has to address precision in meaning when ideas become more complex.
-What we say about children can be insightful, for sure, but it can also limit the kinds of things we are noticing, and, more essentially, spark an emotional disagreement.
-This problem is especially true when we are addressing sensitive issues such as behavioral difficulties.
+Common ways of talking hinder effectiveness in teaching and learning, too.
+What we think about children can be insightful, for sure, but it can also limit the kinds of things we are noticing, and, more essentially, spark an emotional reaction causing unnecessary barriers to rise.
+This is especially true when we are addressing sensitive issues such as behavioral difficulties.
 All of the Protocol work in this section on managing behavior depends upon establishing clarity in language as we work together to construct a strategy to help a child in distress.

 Theories of Action